How to start building a website on Squarespace in 2018

 How do you decide what gets the prime real estate in your navigation?
 It’s based on your website goals.

-I either want people to download my free opt-in gifts (and get added to my emails list), hire me for a website design project or read my blog so they learn what an expert (and ahem – hilarious) person I am, love me dearly, and then opt-in to my email list or hire me for my services.
+I either want people to hire me for a website design project, take my course which helps them build their website, or read my blog so they learn what an expert (and ahem – hilarious) person I am, love me dearly, and then hire me for my services or take my course.

 My about page, contact page, FAQ, etc., are of course important pages to have available on my website, but these aren’t about to grow my business anytime soon in the ways the others would, so they’re linked down in the footer, and from links within the page content on my site.